armory/documentation/_spinnaker/install.md

 The current installer requires your `kubectl` to be version 1.10 or greater.

+Our installer currently expects to use your `kubectl` to find your current configuration (usually stored in `~/.kube/config`).
+Ensure that the config file kubectl defaults to is the one you want to use.

 #### Installation

 You can download the installer and run it with this command: